 A maximum of 8 candidates will be selected in the AMC pre-heat for the Amsterdam UvA heat.
 Please note that the pitch at the pre-heat must differ from the pitch at the heat, but can be on the same topic.
 This is a clear invitation for improvement after the pre-heat!

 Amsterdam UMC PhD candidates (both locations AMC and VUmc).

 A participation certificate is issued.
 Attendance is registered.

 28 hours, which is comparable to 1.0 ECTS points.

 Maximum 8 per training session, max.
 16 for pitches.

-No charge for registered AMC PhD candidates.
-Employees of the AMC or AMC Medical Research BV can participate provided slots are available.
-All other participants are charged a fee of 500 euro.
+No charge for registered AMC and VUmc PhD candidates.
+Other employees of the AMC or AMC Medical Research BV (<40 yrs of age) can participate free of charge provided slots are available.

 Ms. L. Magnin / Internal and External Communication AMC / email@example.com / tel. +31 (0)20 - 566 6956.